A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 How to Request for Letter of Recommendation

-There are several considerations that applicants should reflect on if they plan to request a letter of recommendation from an individual.
+There are several considerations that applicants should reflect on if they plan to request it from an individual.
 These considerations will ensure that they select an appropriate writer.
-This includes:

 How, when, and whom to ask?

-An applicant in need of a letter of recommendation should understand how, when and whom to ask.
-First, a requester may need a recommendation letter when or if the advertisement for the position states that it should be among the application documents.
+An applicant in need should understand how, when, and whom to ask.
+First, a requester may need this letter when or if the advertisement for the position states that it should be among the application documents.
 However, suppose the advertisement doesn’t state whether it is required, then the applicant can decide if it would be appropriate to request one to boost the application for the position.

 Secondly, the requester must identify the appropriate individual to ask.
 This could be a colleague, former manager, teacher, client, mentor, professor, etc. Requesters must select an individual who knows them well to ensure they can vouch for their skills and qualifications.
 They must also ensure that they have a positive relationship with the selected individual.

-Finally, the requester should understand how to ask the individual to write them a letter of recommendation.
-Requesters must also ensure that they use polite language to explain their situation to the individual, provide them with an option to decline and emphasize why they believe the person is appropriate or the best choice.
+Finally, the requester should understand how to ask the individual to write them a letter.
+Requesters must also ensure that they use polite language to explain their situation to the individual, provide them with an option to decline, and emphasize why they believe the person is appropriate or the best choice.

 They must then express how much they would be grateful if they agreed to write the letter.
 A request via email or in-person can be made.
 An in-person request would be best to provide a requester with an opportunity to convince the individual.
 The requester must ensure that they ask at least two weeks before the submission deadline.